ryankaplan/ryankaplan.github.io/_posts/2017-01-22-entropy-demo.md

 </p>

 <p>
   This explains why there's a minus sign in our formula for entropy.
-The result of the sum is always negative, and it feels good to have entropy be a positive number, so we stick a minus sign in front.
+Each term in the sum is negative, so the result of the sum negative.
+It feels good to have entropy be a positive number, so we stick a minus sign in front.
 </p>

 <p>